-As noted in the prior year, the Agency's procedures for monitoring its CDBG and HOME receivables related to reimbursable expenditures includes the tracking of such receivables through a subsidiary ledger outside of its financial accounting system.
-We also noted a lack of review and approval of the annual receivable reconciliation, which is completed subsequent to fiscal yearend.
+As noted in prior years, the Agency's procedures for monitoring its CDBG and HOME receivables related to reimbursable expenditures includes the tracking of such receivables through a subsidiary ledger outside of its financial accounting system.
+We also noted a lack of review and approval of the annual receivable reconciliation, which is completed subsequent to fiscal year-end.